a-hersa/inmobiliario-tools/learning/fastapi/01-fastapi-basics.md

 ## Project Structure Overview

-Let's look at how FastAPI is organized in our inmobiliario-tools project:
+Let's look at how FastAPI is organized in our busca-pisos project:

 ```
 backend/